 But not everyone.
 Some parents decide to go a different route - using a practice called elimination communication, aka assisted infant toilet training, where you can start training your baby to use the potty from BIRTH (yes, you read that right).

-And while that seems pretty extreme, and probably not something many of us (in the UK at least) would probably think about trying, we did find a fair few mums on our forum talking about potty training from around 5 to 8 months.
+And while that seems pretty extreme, and probably not something many of us (in the UK at least) would probably think about trying, we did find a fair few mums discussing it in our community.

 Early potty training - before the age of 1